 WHAT REALLY GOT ME HOOKED

 Once I got to episode 2 of season 1, I became obsessed with the show like I am with Naples itself.
 I started to dig deeper and research.
 Was there really an Elena and Lila?
 I wanted to know more.
 While researching I became distracted with other history and realizations.
 For example, I started making my own comparisons.
 Does anyone else see how Lila is a lot like the famous Pulcinella.
 I guess it may seem far fetched but hear me out.
+I read a blog written by a man named Jeff Matthews.
+Read his description of the famous black masked man that lingers through Napoli then tell me if you get it.

 “Pulicinella, “ he states, “ is a character type is that of the jolly bungler, always poor and hungry, yet always able to get by, singing songs and playing the mandolin.
 In his stereotypical ineptness, however, there always remains the touch of the true court jester, the "fool," who delights in snubbing his nose at the powers that be, without them ever really catching on to how much wisdom is hidden behind the mask.”